Can enough of us trigger a course change to prevent ‘ecological collapse’?

 My name is Simon Hertnon and I have observed:

-- Addressing our plight is humanity’s most important task because human life is dependent on ecological wellbeing.
+- Addressing our plight is humanity’s most important task because human life is dependent on Earth’s ecological health.

-- The upstream cause of our plight is the flawed global economic system because it drives the societal behaviours that cause ecological harm.
+- The upstream cause of our plight is the flawed global economic system because it drives the societal behaviours (our combined actions) that directly cause ecological harm.

-- Our key challenge is to overcome unnecessary busyness (driven by the economic system) because this busyness keeps us too dazed, distracted, and divided to clearly see or respond to our plight.
+- Amidst a storm of challenges created and fuelled by the flawed global economic system, our key challenge is to overcome the pervasive busyness that keeps us too dazed, distracted, and divided to collectively see, understand, or respond to our plight.

-- We can overcome our debilitating busyness through a new approach that seeks to identify the fewest and simplest actions for addressing our plight.
+- We can overcome our debilitating busyness through a simplicity approach that enables us to identify the simplest and fewest actions for addressing our plight.

-- We can expedite the progress of our response through coordinated global collaborations (expediting collaborations C1 to CP further below).
+- We can expedite the progress of our response through coordinated global collaborations.

 Five mass actions

-Knowing that changing course requires a movement of mass participation — and that mass actions need to be limited in number to have any chance of being performed — here are five mass actions (A1 to A5) that can empower, start, and complete a swift course change.
+Acknowledging that changing course requires a movement powered by mass participation, here are five mass actions (A1 to A5) that can empower, start, and complete an expedient course change.

 | Action | Purpose |